nojhan/clutchlog/README.md

 ctest
 ```

-There's a script which tests all the build types combinations: `./build_all.sh`.
+There's a script that tests all the build types combinations: `./build_all.sh`.